Jebel Jais: Infrastructure

-On the Omani side, the mountain is largely undeveloped, inaccessible, and far from any development, however on the United Arab Emirates side there has been a lot of development in recent years.
+On the Omani side, the mountain is largely underdeveloped, inaccessible, and far from any development, however, on the United Arab Emirates side there has been a lot of development in recent years.
 A 36 km road has been built, which hairpins most of the way up the mountain on the United Arab Emirates side.
 Near the top of the road, there are parking places, food providers, toilets and a viewing platform.
 After a security checkpoint, the road continues up a few kilometers further to the world's longest zip-line and an Etisalat cell tower, as well as a large flat area used for outdoor shows and parking.
 New buildings are also being built along this road section, for use of the zip-line operating company.
-This section was completed towards the end of 2017; however it remains closed to the public, by motorized vehicles, as of December 2019.
+This section was completed towards the end of 2017; however, it remains closed to the public, by motorized vehicles, as of December 2019.
 A private brick road then continues further up, to Sheikh Saud Bin Saqr Al Qasimi's palace, which is situated near the UAE's highest point.
 The summit is then accessible by hiking, a short distance after the palace perimeter fence.
+The mountain is 100 kilometers in width and 700 kilometers in length.
+It is the highest mountain range in the region.

 The road was completed by September 2019.

 UAE Tour Road Cycling Race

 The mountain, and the highway to its peak, feature prominently in the UAE Tour, an annual road cycling stage race, first held in 2019 as part of the UCI World Tour.
-Due to the difficulty of the long, steep climb, the stage which finishes here is usually considered the queen stage of the entire UAE Tour.
+Due to the difficulty of the long, steep climb, the stage that finishes here is usually considered the queen stage of the entire UAE Tour.
 Previous winners of the Jebel Jais stage include Grand Tour and UAE Tour winners Primož Roglič and Tadej Pogačar.

-Jebel Jais ZipLine
+Jebel Jais zip-line

-The world's longest zip line opened on the mountain in February 2018.
+The world's longest zip-line opened on the mountain in February 2018.
 It is 2832 m long, and users travel at speeds of up to 150 km/h, There are, or have been, plans in place to build a hotel, cable car, paragliding launch ramp, golf course and ski slope following the opening of the road.
+The cost is around $98 to $122 or €89 to €111.